+- Faster service

+- Frequent service throughout the day

 - More reliable service

-- Frequent service throughout the day

 - Better network connectivity

-- Accessibility to key destinations - Improved security
+- Accessibility to key destinations

+- Improved security

-Based on these service-themes, the following service design concepts will guidewere incorporated into the design of the NextGen Bus Plan implemented to deliver an improved Metro bus network:
+Based on these service themes, the following service design concepts will guide the design of the Metro bus network:

-Hybrid Local/Rapid Stop Spacing - Currently-Past practice was that stop spacing iswas determined by route classification.
-For example, local\Local lines arewere planned with 1⁄4 mile stop spacing while Rapid lines havehad 3⁄4 to 1 mile stop spacing.
-As a result, customers travelling on local\Local lines go slower between communitiestravelled more slowly but havehad closer access to origins and destinations.
-Conversely, Rapid customers traveltravelled faster along a corridor, but may behave been picked up or dropped off much further from their origin or destination.
-In addition, resources arewere split between the local\Local and Rapid lines resulting in wider headways-less frequency for each service.
-Therefore, Thus overall end\to-end travel time including walking/rolling to-the stop/from stops, waiting for the bus\ and finally the in-vehicle run time may result in longer overall travel times on the Rapid, especially for shorter distance trips.
+Hybrid Local/Rapid Stop Spacing - Currently stop spacing is determined by route classification.
+For example, local lines are planned with 1⁄4 mile stop spacing while Rapid lines have 3⁄4 to 1 mile stop spacing.
+As a result, customers travelling on local lines go slower between communities but have closer access to origins and destinations.
+Conversely, Rapid customers travel faster along a corridor, but may be picked up or dropped off much further from their origin or destination.
+In addition, resources are split between the local and Rapid lines resulting in wider headways for each service.
+Therefore, overall end to end travel time including walking/rolling to the stop, waiting for the bus and finally the in-vehicle run time may result in longer travel times on the Rapid, especially for shorter distance trips.

-Consolidating local\Local and Rapid resources along a corridor will provide much better headways, 18 major transit corridors was implemented in 2020/2021 as part of the initial roll out of the NextGen Bus Plan.
-The single hybrid service retained on these key corridors provides more frequent service at all stops and customizing, when matched with optimized 1⁄4 mile average stop spacing along the corridor based on changing land use densities along a corridoradopted as part of NextGen Bus Plan and new bus lanes, results in shorter wait times, faster on-board travel times compared to the local-previous Local service, and shorter walk/roll compared to Rapid service.
-In addition, this standardizes the service frequency along the entire corridor, vs as compared to providing inconsistent frequencies between local Local and Rapid services that have different speeds.
-Stop spacing can be adjusted to reflect local conditions with the needs of key destinations such as schools, medical centers, and senior centers being taken into account while balancing the impact each stop has not just for those that use the stop, but for those on board that are delayed by buses stopping.
+Consolidating local and Rapid resources along a corridor will provide much better headways, and customizing stop spacing along the corridor based on changing land use densities along a corridor results in shorter wait times, faster on board travel times compared to the local, and shorter walk/roll compared to Rapid service.
+In addition, this standardizes the frequency along the entire corridor, vs inconsistent frequencies between local and Rapid services that have different speeds.

-Shorter Route Lengths and Subarea Transit Hubs - The-Location-based cell phone location based data indicates that almost half of all traveltrips made in Los Angeles County are within 1 to 5 miles.
+Shorter Route Lengths and Subarea Transit Hubs - The cell phone location based data indicates that almost half of all travel in Los Angeles County are within 1 to 5 miles.
 In addition, the origin-destination travel patterns indicate that many people travel locally and not necessarily regionally across the region.
-Creating shorter, core route lengths with maximized service frequency and bus speed improvements such as new bus lanes will improve schedule reliability.
-Being able to tie the lines to subarea transit hubs will improve network efficiencies and provide a-safer and more convenient locationlocations for transfers.
+Creating shorter route lengths will improve schedule reliability.
+Being able to tie the lines to subarea transit hubs will improve network efficiencies and provide a safer and more convenient location for transfers.

 Municipal Operator Coordination - Metro serves as LA County's regional coordinator of transit services.
 Improved coordination between all operators and modes is vital to establishing an integrated regional transit network.
 Metro operates within a hierarchy of services, in which Metrolink provides the region's commuter rail to serve high volume, longer distance trips.
-Metro Rail, Metro BRTLiner [G Line (Orange) and J Line (Silver)], and Metro Bus servesserve as the backbone of the urban transit network, which is within much of LA County, and are augmented by municipal operators.
+Metro Rail, Metro BRT [G Line (Orange) and J Line (Silver)], and Metro Bus serves as the backbone of the urban transit network, which is augmented by municipal operators.
 Municipal and local return operators complement the system with community and shuttle buses that serve specific neighborhood needs.

-Roughly It is imperative that Metro bus service be closely coordinated with municipal transit service as roughly one-third of transit service in LA County is provided by municipal bus operators and Metrolink.
-Their coverage is especially strong in Santa Monica, Culver City, South Bay, Gateway Cities, and eastern San Gabriel Valley.
-Therefore, it is imperative that Metro bus service is closely coordinated with municipal transit service, as well as Santa Clarita and the Antelope Valleys.
-Given that several of the municipal operators are currently undergoing their own system redesigns, there is an opportunity are opportunities to work together to develop service change ideas between Metro and municipal services to improve overall coordination for customers.
-The NextGen Bus Plan included four transfers of Metro bus service to municipal operators, two of which were implemented in 2021 in cases where the line was more appropriate as part of the municipal operator's network.
+Roughly one third of transit service in LA County is provided by municipal bus operators and Metrolink.
+Their coverage is especially strong in Santa Monica, South Bay, Gateway Cities, and eastern San Gabriel Valley.
+Therefore, it is imperative that Metro bus service is closely coordinated with municipal transit service.
+Given that several of the municipal operators are currently undergoing their own system redesigns, there is an opportunity to work together to develop service change ideas between Metro and municipal services to improve overall coordination for customers.